lightpoichich/baserow/docs/development/code-quality.md

 # Code quality

 The quality of the code is very important.
-That is why we have linters, unit tests, API docs, in code docs, these developer docs, modular code and have put a lot of thought in the underlying architecture of both the backend and the web-frontend.
+That is why we have linters, unit tests, API docs, in code docs, developer docs, modular code and have put a lot of thought in the underlying architecture of both the backend and the web-frontend.

 ## Running linters and tests